-Forensic Medicine & Toxicology (FMT) is one of easiest subjects in medical entrance exams with a lot of marks weightage.
+Forensic Medicine & Toxicology (FMT) is one of the easiest subjects in medical entrance exams with a lot of marks weightage.

 Smart Study Series: Forensic Medicine and Toxicology by Dr. Gaurav Aggarwal

 Self Assessment & Review of Basic Subjects (Anatomy & Forensic Medicine) by Arvind Arora (Recommended).
-This book is described in above section.
+This book is described in the above section.